Use Auto Scaling to scale a CLB server group

 Associate CLB Instance

-Select a server group and specify a port and a weight.
+Select the CLB server group, then specify a port and a weight for the instances.

 Parameter